 The Application form to Grant or to Renew the License for Seed Marketing can be submitted either electronically through the PSC Cyprus or you can contact directly the competent authority:

 Plant Health and Quality Control Sector,

 On site inspections are carried out in order to ensure that all the prerequisites, mentioned under “eligibility criteria” section, are met.

 The applicant is informed regarding the authorisation decision within 3 months from the date that the application form and supporting documents were duly submitted; given that the above mentioned criteria are fulfilled and no changes are recommended.
-Upon approval, the applicant needs to pay the license fee of €42,72 to the Department of Agriculture or to the District Agriculture offices (either by cheque or bank transfer).
+With the application, the applicant needs to pay the determined license fee of €42,72 to the Department of Agriculture or to the District Agriculture offices (either by cheque or bank transfer).

 The license is valid for five years from the date of issue.
 The renewal fee is €42,72.

 Obligations and Supervision

 The licensed seed trader is obliged to comply with the provisions of the Seed Law of 1998, as periodically amended, as well as with the terms and conditions of the licence.
 Indicatively, the licensed seed trader should maintain records relevant to the seeds traded; these records must be presented to the competent authority, upon request.

 Moreover, the Director of the Department of Agriculture has the right to examine, voluntarily or after a complaint is made, if someone contravenes or fails to comply with the prohibited or mandatory provisions of the relevant law and set out penalties according to the nature, duration and severity of the offence committed.